The arrival of warmer weather and sunshine this past week has brought to mind Robert Herrick’s charming poem ‘Farewell Frost, or Welcome Spring’.

 Bring in her bill, once more, the branch of peace.

-What troubles further is a slight air of suspicion.
-Last month, I submitted a polite but detailed query about a particular article in the Sunday Times, bringing up my dissertation topic and why it was relevant.
-No reply came, but an article has since emerged from the journalist on the topic of privacy.
-There is no direct parallel, but connection enough just to set alarm bells ringing a little.
+- Last month, I submitted a polite but detailed query about a particular article in the Sunday Times, bringing up my dissertation topic and why it was relevant.
+No reply, but an article emerged from the same journalist on the topic of privacy.
+Coincidence?

 But ah the Sickle!
 Golden Eares are Cropt;